irs1318dev/irs1318_2019/Robot Programming Guide.md

    2. Using commandline:
       1. Open a commandline window.
 On Windows, search for "cmd" or "Command Prompt".
 Navigate within your directory structure to a directory where you'd like to keep your source files (e.g. "```cd C:\Users\username\git\```").
       2. Run the following git command to clone the repository to your local machine: "```git clone https://github.com/irs1318dev/irs1318_2019.git```"
       3. Once the repository has been cloned, navigate into the main directory (e.g. "```cd C:\Users\username\git\irs1318_2019```") and tell Gradle to build the code in the directory (type "```gradlew build```").
 If gradle hasn't been installed yet, this should trigger it to be installed.
+If you are running MacOS or Linux, instead run gradle wrapper with a dot and forward slash in front of it ("```./gradlew```").
+If you are running in PowerShell instead of Command Prompt, instead run gradle wrapper with a dot and a backslash in front of it ("```.\gradlew```").
       4. Open VS Code for this project.
-In the main directory, type "```frccode2019 irs1318_2019.code-workspace```".
+In the main directory, type "```code irs1318_2019.code-workspace```".
 This will tell VS Code to open with a reference to the folder you are currently exploring within cmd.
-    3. Using GitHub Desktop and GUIs:
+    3. Using GitHub Desktop:
        1. Open GitHub Desktop.
 For the best experience, you will need a GitHub user account that has been added to the irs1318dev group.
 If you haven't done that, consider doing that first.
        2. Go to File --> Clone Repository.
 If you have been added to the irs1318dev group, you can select the repository you want (e.g. "irs1318dev/irs1318_2019") from a list of repositories under the GitHub.com tab.
 Otherwise, go to the the URL tab and enter the repository you want (e.g. "irs1318dev/irs1318_2019") in the text box.
 Then choose a local path where this repository will be cloned (e.g. "C:\Users\username\git\irs1318_2019") and click the clone button.
        3. Open VS Code for this project.
 Open VS Code and open the folder where code is located by going to File --> Open Folder, and selecting the folder within the one where the repository was cloned (e.g. "C:\Users\username\git\irs1318_2019").